ahhaque/SAND/README.md

 Optional options are following:
 * -S
  * Size of warm-up period chunks.
-Default is 2000 instances.
+Default size is 2000 instances.

 ## Output
 #### Console output
-* The program shows progress or any change point detected in console.
+* Progress or any change point detected throughout execution.
 * At the end, it reports percentage of labeled data used.

 #### File output